 He stepped closer — I barely reached his chest, which was broader than mirror armor.
 He’d clearly been out in the sun; his perfume-mixed sweat was at once overwhelming and intoxicating.

 “If you’re to be my wife, we’ll be scheming illicitly till the dust of the earth washes over us.
 The foremost lesson I learned from my mother and father, so best get used to it.”

 “No one expects a little fawn to bare teeth, so you’ll be seen as an unwitting accomplice, at worst.
-Besides, I’ve been dealing with my father for twenty-eight years.
+Besides, I’ve been dealing with my father for twenty-five years.
 Very successfully, might I add.”